-Income tax expense increased by approximately 5.2% from approximately RMB33.1 million for the Year 2019 to approximately RMB34.8 million for the Year, primarily due to the increase in the Group's profit before income tax and the increase of withholding tax for dividend.
-The Group's effective income tax rate remained stable, which was 30.7% in 2020 and 30.3% in 2019.
+Income tax expense decreased by approximately 46.3% from approximately RMB34.8 million for the Year 2020 to approximately RMB18.7 million for the Year, primarily due to the decrease in the Group's profit before income tax.
+The Group's effective income tax rate remained stable, which was 30.0% for the Year and 30.7% for the Year 2020.